 For example, you could investigate apps and software packages that may help you speed up and automate some accountancy functions – and Westpac may be able to help in this respect.
 With an eligible account1 you can access our Biz Invoice invoicing tool through online banking1.
 It lets you generate, send and manage invoices from your smartphone, tablet or PC; can help with reconciliations (transaction accounts only); and provides the option to send automatic payment reminders – all of which could put time back in your day.

 Tip: Find out more about our Biz Invoice invoicing tool.

 When you’re busy running a business, you don’t want to overload yourself with too many more ‘things to do’ – so tackling one challenge at a time is probably the way to go.
 We hope these tips have been useful.

-1. To be eligible for Biz Invoice you must be registered for Westpac Live Online Banking and hold a Westpac Business One Low Plan or Business One High Plan account.
-Your business must be registered in Australia.
-Terms, conditions, fee and charges apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links; and consider if the product is right for you.
+1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or High Plan transaction account or a foreign currency account (other than in Chinese Yuan RMB) and be registered for Westpac Live Online Banking.
+Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.